laboon/ebook/text/30_defects.md

 The __workaround__ field describes how the defect can be avoided, or at least ameliorated.
 Assuming a defect where special characters don't work in passwords, the workaround is to only use alphanumeric characters in passwords.
 It is important to note that workarounds are not always _good_ workarounds; they may involve not using certain functionality.
 For example, if the word count feature of an editor is not working, the workaround may be to not use word count, or to use a different program (e.g., `wc -w` in Unix systems).
 This may cause the user some distress or inconvenience, but it does allow the functionality to be accessed.

 In some cases, there may not be any sort of workaround, or at least not a known one.
 If the system is crashing at seemingly nondeterministic times, it would be impossible to list a workaround except the trivial case of "don't use the software".
 This is generally not accepted as a workaround.
 This does not mean that a workaround does not exist, only that one is not known; there may be a setting or input value which is causing the issue, but the testing team just has not uncovered it.
 If no user can log in to a web application, or the server refuses to start, or a system consistently gives wrong results to every query, then there may be no workaround, as the system is entirely unusable.
-In such cases, the severity of the bug is inevitably BLOCKER or its equivalent.
+In such cases, the severity of the defect is inevitably BLOCKER or its equivalent.

 ### Notes

 I like to think of this field as the "miscellaneous" field.
-It's where everything which might be useful for tracking down a bug, or that may or may not be relevant, goes.
+It's where everything which might be useful for tracking down a defect, or that may or may not be relevant, goes.
 It is also a good place for putting data which is too long to fit in any of the other sections, which should be relatively short and easy to grasp for developers, managers, other testers, and anyone else who may have to look at this defect and try to understand it, but may not be as familiar with that section of the software as the original tester.

 What exactly goes here will vary by the type of software you are testing, but it will usually be technical details of the program or its environment, or factors which may or may not be relevant.
 Some examples include: